 Look over the list of documents you’ll need to apply for a skilled worker visa.
 You won’t need all of these documents to set up your profile, but you’ll need to provide them within 60 days if you receive an invitation to apply.
 The documents you’ll need include:

 Since some of these can take a while to obtain, make sure you start the process early.

-Step 3: Create a profile
+Step 3: Create an Express Entry profile

 Upload your information to the Express Entry portal.
 If you meet the requirements, then you’ll be added to the pool of eligible candidates.
 Candidates are ranked via the CRS points system, and the highest-scoring candidates are invited to apply first.

 If you receive an invitation, you’ll have 60 days to complete your application.
 If you don’t receive an invitation within a year, you can resubmit your profile and try again.

 If you’ve been offered the opportunity to apply, you can sign into your online account and upload the necessary documents.
 You’ll have to: